ratyagi/GPT-Architecture-Implementation/README.md

 # GPT-Architecture-Implementation
-This is a tutorial/implementation of OpenAI GPT architecture in PyTorch.
+This is an implementation of OpenAI GPT architecture in PyTorch.